-The current outbreak of COVID-19 has adversely impacted our business, and the continuance of this pandemic, or any future outbreak of any contagious diseases or other public health emergency, could materially and adversely affect our business, financial condition, liquidity and results of operations.
+The outbreak of COVID-19 has adversely impacted our business, and the continuance of this pandemic, or any future outbreak of any contagious diseases or other public health emergency, could materially and adversely affect our business, financial condition, liquidity and results of operations.

-The COVID-19 pandemic has caused a deterioration in the U.S. economy and our industry and could result in a period of substantial economic and financial turmoil.
-The impact of this event on our business and the severity of an economic downturn are uncertain; however, it is likely that the pandemic will adversely affect our business, team members, current and potential consumers, automobile dealers, and vendors, as well as our financial condition, liquidity, and results of operations.
+The COVID-19 pandemic has caused a deterioration in the U.S. economy and our industry and resulted in a period of substantial economic and financial turmoil.
+The ultimate impact of this event on our business and the duration and future severity of the economic downturn caused by the pandemic are uncertain; however, it is likely that the pandemic will continue to adversely affect our business, team members, current and potential consumers, automobile dealers, and vendors, as well as our financial condition, liquidity, and results of operations.
 Many of our team members, consumers, automobile dealers, and vendors are located in areas impacted by COVID-19.

-In an attempt to slow the spread of COVID-19, state governments have implemented social distancing guidelines, travel bans and restrictions, quarantines, shelter-in-place orders and shutdowns.
+In an attempt to contain COVID-19, state governments have implemented social distancing guidelines, travel bans and restrictions, quarantines, stayat-home orders and shutdowns of non-essential businesses.
 These actions have caused economic hardship in the areas in which they have been implemented and have led to an increase in unemployment and resulted in many consumers delaying payments or re-allocating resources, leading to a significant decrease in our realized collections.
-We are working with our consumers to provide relief where possible, including the temporary suspension of involuntary vehicle repossessions, late fees and suit starts.
+While the prevalence, severity and impact of such restrictions have lessened and unemployment rates have improved, uncertainty remains as to when economic conditions will return to normalcy and whether further restrictions may be required.
+We have worked with our consumers to provide relief where possible, including the temporary suspension of involuntary vehicle repossessions, late fees and suit starts.
 Additionally, many automobile dealers have been required to temporarily close or restrict their operations, and even for dealerships that remained open, consumer demand has deteriorated.
-As a result, we have recently experienced a significant decline in Consumer Loan assignments.
-The spread of COVID-19 has also caused us to modify our business practices in an effort to increase team member safety, including reconfiguring workstations to increase physical distance between team members, where permitted, allowing team members to work remotely, limiting travel, and canceling physical participation in meetings and events, and we may take further actions as required by government authorities or that we determine are in the best interests of our team members.
+As a result, we have experienced a significant decline in Consumer Loan assignments.
+The COVID-19 pandemic has also caused us to modify our business practices in an effort to increase team member safety, including reconfiguring workstations to increase physical distance between team members, where permitted, allowing team members to work remotely, limiting travel, and canceling physical participation in meetings and events, and we may take further actions as required by government authorities or that we determine are in the best interests of our team members.
 Our business operations may be disrupted further if significant portions of our workforce are unable to work effectively, including because of illness, quarantines, or other restrictions in connection with the COVID-19 pandemic.

 There is no certainty that such measures will be sufficient to mitigate the risks posed by the disease, and our ability to perform certain functions could be negatively impacted.
-While the potential impact and duration of the COVID-19 pandemic on the U.S. economy and our industry in particular are difficult to assess or predict, the pandemic has resulted in significant disruption of financial markets, which may reduce our ability to access capital or our consumers' ability to repay past or future Consumer Loans, and could negatively affect our liquidity and results of operations.
-In addition, a recession or further financial market correction resulting from the spread of COVID-19 could adversely affect demand for used vehicles.
+While the duration and potential future impact of the COVID-19 pandemic on the U.S. economy and our industry in particular are difficult to assess or predict, the pandemic has resulted in significant disruption of financial markets, which may reduce our ability to access capital or our consumers' ability to repay past or future Consumer Loans, and could negatively affect our liquidity and results of operations.
+In addition, a recession or further financial market correction resulting from the COVID-19 pandemic could adversely affect demand for used vehicles.
 A continued disruption in our workforce, decrease in collections from our consumers or decline in Consumer Loan assignments could cause a material adverse effect on our financial position, liquidity, and results of operations.